bradymiller/bradymiller.github.io/todo/index.md

 ## TODO lists

 ### Expedited
-* G3 items to work on: In process of collecting paperwork and setting up testing times.
+* MU2 - G3 items to work on: in process of writing report.
-* Clarify MU2 testing history with Infogard when M returns on 8/25.
+* MU2 - test A1.
+* Infogard undergoing audit to ensure all other items are passed.
+* Get the new website working.

 ### OpenEMR Code Reviews
 1. <span style="color: red">Ray eye form.(now working on integration)</span>